naranza/vinti/CONTRIBUTING.md

-# Contributing to Vinti
+# Contributing to this project

+_The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119)._

 Thank you for your interest in contributing to this project!
-We welcome contributions of all types, from feature implementations and bug fixes to documentation improvements.
+We welcome contributions of all types, whether it is adding new features, fixing bugs, improving performance, or enhancing documentation.

-## Workflow: Trunk-Based Development
+## Development Workflow

-This project follows a trunk-based development model:
+This project follows the **[TUBA flow](https://www.adavanzo.com/articles/2025/tuba-trunk-based-batch-release-flow)** (Trunk-Based Batch Release) Flow.
+All contributions stem from `main`, and changes are released in coordinated **batch releases**.

+### Summary of TUBA flow

-* All work must branch off from the **main** branch.
+* You MUST work off the `main` branch at all times.
-* Contributions should be made via forks and Pull Requests (PRs).

-## Setup

-1. Fork the repository to your GitHub account.
-2. Clone your fork locally.
+* You SHOULD use **short-lived branches** to isolate changes.
+* You SHOULD submit **small, frequent PRs**.
+* Releases are **batched** and **coordinated**, not continuous or feature-based.
+* Integration and release coordination are handled by maintainers.

+#### Best Practices

+* You SHOULD AVOID long-lived branches or merging from anything other than main.
+* You SHOULD keep changes small and reviewable.
+* You SHOULD communicate in your PR if your work impacts others or requires coordination.
+* You SHOULD NOT block on getting your feature shipped — trust the batch release cycle.

+---

+### Contribution Steps

+* You MUST fork this repository (you MUST NOT clone the upstream directly).
+* Before starting work, you MUST sync your fork with the latest main branch from upstream to ensure you have the most recent changes.
-3. Create a feature branch from **main**.
+* You MUST create a short-lived feature or fix branch from your fork’s main branch.

-## Development Guidelines

-* Follow the coding standards and style guides used in this project (see documentation or ask if unclear).
-* Keep your changes focused and atomic — one feature or fix per branch/PR.
-* Write clear commit messages.
-A suggested format is: type(scope): short description
-  Example: fix(parser): handle empty input gracefully

-## Testing
+  * Your branch SHOULD only last a few days and focus on a single purpose.
+  * You MUST write clean, testable code.
+  * You SHOULD include or update unit/integration tests where relevant.

-* Ensure all tests pass before submitting a PR.
+  * You MUST ensure all tests pass locally before submitting.
-* Add tests for any new features or bug fixes.
-* Use the appropriate test framework for this project.
+  * You MUST keep your fork updated with the latest main branch.
+* You MUST open a Pull Request from your feature/fix branch to the upstream main branch.
+  * You SHOULD follow the Pull Request guidelines.
+  * PRs SHOULD be **atomic**, **well-scoped,** and **not dependent on other branches**.

+Your PR WILL be reviewed, and once approved, MAY be merged into main and/or queued for the next batch release by the maintainers.

+### Batch Releases

+Maintainers group approved changes and release them in **batches**, typically on a schedule or milestone basis.
+However, it MAY be possible for a merged PR to be released immediately.
+This helps:

+* Ensure greater release stability
+* Reduce coordination overhead
+* Keep `main` always production-ready

+If your change is urgent or time-sensitive, mention it in the PR for consideration.

 ## Submitting a Pull Request

-1. Push your feature branch to your fork.
+* Push your feature branch to your fork
+* Start from the latest `main`, create a short-lived feature or fix branch, and push it to your fork.
-2. Open a PR against the upstream `main` branch.
+* Open a Pull Request (PR) against the upstream `main` branch
+  * Do not open PRs directly against any nr/ or next_release/ branches.
+These are managed by maintainers.
-3. In the PR description, include:
+* In the PR description, include:
+  * Any related issue numbers, e.g., Related to #42.
+You MUST NOT use words like 'Close' or 'Fix', as release timing is managed separately.

-   * A brief summary of the change
+  * A brief summary of the change.
-   * Related issue numbers (e.g., "Closes #42")
-   * Any caveats, limitations, or follow-ups
+  * Any caveats, limitations, or follow-ups others should be aware of.

-## Pull Request Requirements

-* Minimal and focused diff
-* Clean commit history (use rebase if needed)
-* All tests and linters (if applicable) must pass
-* Reviewed and approved by at least one maintainer
+  * If the change is time-sensitive, you MUST explain why.
+This helps maintainers prioritize batch inclusion.

 ## Reporting Issues